roowahoo/Assignment-1/readme.md

 Thumbtack icon from [Font Awesome](https://fontawesome.com/icons/map-pin?style=solid)

 # Testing
-## Form check
-A submission is checked by reloading the page and seeing that case has been created at the bottom.
+## Report form submission
+1. Click on 'reports'
+2. Enter details into form
+3. A submission with empty feilds will prompt an alert 'Please enter all fields'
+3. Click 'submit' and reload page to see new case created below
-A failed submission due to internal errors will prompt an alert 'Failed to add case' A submission with empty feilds will prompt an alert 'Please enter all fields' Date validation was done to prevent selection of date beyond the day itself.
+4. A failed submission due to internal errors will prompt an alert 'Failed to add case'

 ## Delete button check
-Cases are removed when respective delete button is clicked
+1. At reports page, click 'delete' on any case
+2. Case will be deleted from the page

 ## Navigation check
-All links in the navigation bar were checked on each page to make sure they lead to the specified place.
+1. Click on any/all links on the navigation bar to take you to your desired page

 ## Hyperlink check
-Links on article titles and 'Read More' buttons were checked to make sure they lead to specified article/page.
+1. Go to the main page by clicking on the logo
+2. In the news carousel, hover over the title and click
+3. Return and go to cases
+4. Select any marker on the map and click on 'read more'

 # Deployment
 1. Navigated to settings of assignment repository